AbdiD21/DataScienceBootCamp.JupyterNotebook/README.md

-These notes were compiled to support my learning journey.
-The content is sourced from a variety of tutorials, videos, books, and reinforced through consistent daily practice.
+These are the notes I used to educate myself.
+I gathered this information from various tutorials, videos, books, and through my daily practice.